ebskinner/human_footprint_extraction/README.md

 print(hfp_yearly);

 //////////////////////////////////////
-// calculate mean hfi for each municipality for each year
+// calculate median hfi for each municipality for each year
 //////////////////////////////////////

 var featureValues = hfp_yearly.reduceRegions({